edertone/TurboCommons/TurboCommons-TS/support/publishToNpm/README- To publish turbocommons-ts.txt

 1 - Generate a release build

-2 - Create a folder on your desktop and add all files from dist/NNN/ 3 - Copy the package.json file from this folder to the created desktop folder 4 - Add the readme.md file if exists
+2 - Create a folder on your desktop and add all files from dist/NNN/

+3 - Copy the package.json file from this folder to the created desktop folder

+4 - Add the readme.md file if exists

-5 - Update the version number on the package.json file 6 - Update the project name on the package.json file (turbocommons-ts, turbocommons-es3, turbocommons-es5, ...)
+5 - Update the version number on the package.json file

+6 - Update the project name on the package.json file (turbocommons-ts, turbocommons-es3, turbocommons-es5, ...)

-7 - Open a command line inside the created desktop folder and run : npm publish 8 - Commit the new build number to git
+7 - Open a command line inside the created desktop folder and run : npm publish

+8 - Commit the new build number to git

+9 - Generate online html docs:
+	- Open a cmd at the root of the project
+	- Install typedoc if necessary
+	- typedoc --module commonjs --mode modules --out target/docs/ src/main/ts